MumboDiscord/spooncraft-docs/info.markdown

 - You can create nether portals of **any shape**, instead of just rectangular ones.
 - There are a few crafting changes, including **double stairs, cheaper tnt, universal dyeing and elytra crafting** (recipe pinned in #in-game-help).
 Alternatively, you can also get elytra by killing the dragon again and of course the normal way.
 - **PvP** is disabled by default, but if you want to opt in to PvP then you can do so via the website by going to your profile.
-- There is a **proximity voice chat** system available, mainly as a test for now.
+- There is a **proximity voice chat** system available.
 Just to be clear, this is **completely optional** and you will still be able to join the server without it, but if you want to try it out then please take a look at the tutorial [here](/spooncraft-docs/proximitychat/) which will help you set it up.

 ## MC Earth